buddy-compiler/buddy-compiler.github.io/Pages/Documentation/FrameworkOverview.md

 ## Framework Overview

-As shown in following figure, the framework has two sub-modules.
+As shown in following figure, the framework has open sourced two modules.
 One is the compiler framework to develop the compiler tool-chain, and the other is the benchmark framework to evaluate the performance.
 Our approach is implemented in the compiler framework and evaluated in the benchmark framework.

 ![FrameworkOverview](../../Images/overview.png)